How harmonised standards, freer trading regulations and reduced paperwork make the 'single market' of the EU attractive to importers and exporters.

 For example, a UK manufacturing business might outsource the production of a key component to a specialist firm in Germany if they can produce it more quickly or at a lower price.

 RC2 is US-owned and part of the RC2 Corporation, a leading designer, producer and marketer of innovative, high-quality toys, collectibles, and infant and toddler products.
 The European business is led by Managing Director - Sales and Marketing, Clive Wooster and Managing Director - Finance and Operations, Damien Weight and employs 53 staff in Exeter.
 Here are their tips.

-RC2 has been particularly successful in recent years and turnover increased by 20 per cent in 2008 as the business introduced new product lines and expanded further into Europe.
-Sales growth in mainland Europe (excluding the UK) was 50 per cent.
+RC2 has been particularly successful in recent years and turnover increased by 20% in 2008 as the business introduced new product lines and expanded further into Europe.
+Sales growth in mainland Europe (excluding the UK) was 50%.